alicehillier/rainforest-cafe/README.md

 The navbar consists of these 5 links:

-1. Restaurant Name - Links to homepage
+1. Restaurant Name: Links to homepage

-2. Home - Links to homepage
+2. Home: Links to homepage

-3. Menu - Links to a page consisting of the restaurant's entire menu, structured in clear sections with meal descriptions and prices.
+3. Menu: Links to a page consisting of the restaurant's entire menu, structured in clear sections with meal descriptions and prices.

-4. Find Us - Links to a page consisting of a clickable map, which takes the user to the exact location on Google Maps,the restaurant's address, telephone number and email address.
+4. Find Us: Links to a page consisting of a clickable map, which takes the user to the exact location on Google Maps,the restaurant's address, telephone number and email address.

-5. Book Now - Links to a form page, which asks for relevant details regarding users' booking.
+5. Book Now: Links to a form page, which asks for relevant details regarding users' booking.
 The submit button at the bottom of the form is centered and easy to identify.

 I chose to include only a small number of links that would have value for users and prevent them from spending too much time trying to locate the desired information.

 #### **Hero Image and Welcome Section**

-Beneath the navbar, users see the large hero image, followed by a short welcome section.
-The welcome section consists of the restaurant's name and a brief description of it's theme.
+Beneath the navbar, users see the large hero image, which has a zoom-out animation as the page loads.
+The hero image is followed by a short welcome section, which consists of the restaurant's name and a brief description of it's theme.

 #### **About Us**